 The temperature indicator also serves as an error code indicator.
 Should an error occur the status LED (which is normally green) will flash red.
-This will be accompanied by the temperature indicator flashing an error code of 01 - 08.
+This will be accompanied by the temperature indicator flashing an error code of 01 - 07.
 Check code and proceed as follows:

-01: Failure to ignite (see 6.5.5).
-To re-set turn mode selector switch to re-set position for approximately 10 seconds, then back to original position.

-02: Overheat - Normally associated with either poor or lack of primary water circulation.
-Wait for appliance to cool then re-set as described for code 01.

-03: Problem with fan/flue.
-Re-set as described for code 01.

-04: Insufficient water pressure.
-Check pressure gauge reading, if low restore pressure (see 6.3.4) then re-set as described in code 01.
-Re-set as described for code 01.
+- 01: Failure to ignite (see 6.5.5).
+To re-set turn mode selector switch to re-set position for approximately 10 seconds, then back to original position. - 02: Overheat Normally associated with either poor or lack of primary water circulation.
+Wait for appliance to cool then reset as described for code 01. - 03: Problem with fan/flue.
+Re-set as described for code 01. - 04: Insufficient water pressure.
+Check pressure and restore if necessary (see 6.3.4).
+Reset as described for code 01. - 05: Reset as described for code 01. - 06: Hot water thermistor open circuit. - 07: Primary thermistor open circuit.

-05: Re-set as described for code 01.

-06: Hot water thermistor open circuit.

-07: Primary thermistor open circuit.

-08: Burner overheat.
-Reset as described for code 01.